Downloads and Templates

 It is not necessary to feature the logo in your profile image — that’s more appropriate as a cover image option.
 Instead use an eye-catching image with a clear focus that is relevant to your channel’s subject matter.
 It should visually reinforce your identity.

 Social Media Analytics Tools

 How can you track your Facebook and Twitter posts to see how they are performing?
-Learn how to capture useful analytics for your outreach on these popular social media channels.
+Learn how to capture useful analytics for your outreach on two popular social media channels:

-N.C.
-Cooperative Extension business cards are available through The Roberts Group at any time.
-Administration will cover the cost of a new employee’s first order of cards, just add a comment in the order form and the cards will be invoiced appropriately.
+NC State Extension business cards are available through Wolf Xpress at any time.
+Extension Administration will cover the cost of a new employee’s first order of business cards; our vendor has the account information to invoice the cards appropriately.

-*The following cards are for NC State county employees:
+The following examples are for NC State Extension campus employees (click to view):